quanticedu/fixturies/README.md

 ## Notes

- * We call `create_fixtures` from our spec_helper.rb file.
+ * We call `FactoryGirl.create_fixtures` from our spec_helper.rb file.
 This means that the fixture files are re-built once each time we run tests.
  * We add our fixture files to .gitignore
  * We use the factory library FactoryGirl.
 So our build calls look like: